Caroline Kent

-Caroline Kent (born 1975) is an American visual artist based in Chicago, best known for her large scale abstract works.
+Caroline Kent (born 1975, Sterling, IL) is an American visual artist based in Chicago, best known for her large scale abstract painting works that explore the interplay between language and translation.
 Inspired by her own personal experiences and her cultural heritage, Kent creates paintings that explore the power and limitations of communication.

-Biography
+Her work, influenced by her Mexican heritage, delves into the potentials and confines of language and reconsiders the modernist canon of abstraction.
+She likens her composition process to choreography, revealing an interconnectedness between language, abstraction, and painting.
+Kent's artwork showcases an evolving dialogue of space, matter, and time, resulting in a confluence of drawings, paintings, sculpture, and performance, blurring the lines between these mediums.

+Early life and education

 Caroline Kent was born in Sterling, Illinois, United States.
 There she grew up with her mother, father, older sister Angela, and twin sister Christine.
 Her mother, a Mexican homemaker, and her father, an African American accountant, highly influenced Kent's work ethic.
 A self-described Midwesterner, Kent spent her summers growing up working summer jobs detasseling corn and dreaming of a greater life outside the borders of her small town.
 Caroline Kent was very close to her twin sister, Christine Leventhal, growing up.
 The two shared a unique method of communication which has been highly influential in Kent's artwork.
-Kent grew up immersed in a language of abstraction.

 In 1993, Kent left her hometown of Sterling to attend Illinois State University on an athletic scholarship for track and field.
-Previously, Kent had demonstrated little interest in art but found herself passing her time in the campus gallery.
 Here, her early inspirations included the art of Russian Constructivists and foreign films.
 Kent became mesmerized by the universality of the visual language found in art, discovering that on a canvas everyone had the same starting point, without having to pass through linguistic barriers.

+Caroline Kent pursued her early education at Illinois State University, securing a B.A. in 1998.

 After her graduation in 1998, Kent joined the Peace Corps, where she lived and worked in Transylvania, Romania for two years.
 Here, Kent found herself inspired by the multitude of pastel colors that would later play an important part in some of her most well known works.
+After the Peace Corps, Kent resided in Minneapolis for 15 years.

+Kent later received her Masters of Fine Arts from the University of Minnesota in 2008.

+Career and Collections

-After the Peace Corps, Kent resided in Minneapolis for 15 years,.
-She has also worked as an assistant professor of Art, Theory, and Practice at Northwestern University.
-In 2017, Kent moved to West Side Chicago, where she currently lives and works as an artist and mother of three.
+Kent has also worked as an assistant professor of Art, Theory, and Practice at Northwestern University.

+Her work has been included in numerous museum collections across the United States such as the Pérez Art Museum Miami, Florida; DePaul University, Chicago, Illinois; Dallas Museum of Art, Texas; Hammer Museum at University of California, Los Angeles, California; the Museum of Contemporary Art, Chicago, Illinois; the New Orleans Museum of Art, Louisiana; Solomon R. Guggenheim Museum, New York; Studio Museum in Harlem, New York; the Art Institute of Chicago, Illinois; and Walker Art Center, Minneapolis; among others.

 Kent is represented by Kohn Gallery in Los Angeles and Patron Gallery in Chicago.